mantisbt/mantisbt/library/phpmailer/readme_mantis.txt

-Description of PHPMailer import into mantis.
+Description of PHPMailer 5.2.1 import into mantis.

-See ../readme.libs for summary of all libraries
+See ../README.libs for summary of all libraries

 Removed:
-	test/
 	docs/
+	docs.ini
 	examples/
+	extras/
+	test/
+	test_script/

 Added:
 	readme_mantis.txt - this file ;-)